JuventusCoder/Neural_Network_From_Scratch/README.md

 Anyways I find that the project fulfills its goal to build a simple Neural Network without the help of dedicated librries even as it is.

-## What you could further do with it.
+## What you could further do with it

 As I already mentioned, there are many things you can improve in this project, so feel free to download the Notebook and play around with it.